ireo00/IREO/README.md

-# IREO My Personal Webpage
+# IREO My Mapping Journey

 This repository contains code for my webpage which includes three web maps.
 One map is about Eastern Ontario road trip attractions, the another is showing TTC subway lines & bakeries in Toronto, and the last one is showing attractions I visited in Seattle & 2010 total population by census tracts (categorized using natural breaks).